 This project has contributed to our understanding of maize diversity and domestication for over a decade.
-The main focus of the project has been understanding the process of domestication and improvement, and developing methods for identifying and using this natural diversity.
+The main focus of the project was understanding the process of domestication and improvement, and developing methods for identifying and using this natural diversity.

 The group first helped establish the identity of some of the key genes responsible for the domestication of maize.
-It helped pinpoint where in Mexico maize was initially domesticated.
-More recently it has uncovered the molecular mechanisms by which the domestication genes function.
-By cataloguing natural diversity across the genome and across the hemisphere, the project has identified sources of natural diversity among maize lines, landraces and wild relatives.
+It helped pinpoint where in Mexico maize was initially domesticated and uncovered the molecular mechanisms by which the domestication genes function.
+By cataloging natural diversity across the genome and across the hemisphere, the project identified sources of natural diversity among maize lines, landraces and wild relatives.

 In addition, this project developed approaches for mapping function variation.
 It contributed key algorithms used for association mapping that provide high resolution and are used in all organisms today.
 The project also developed mapping resources for the maize community including the association panel and the maize nested association mapping (NAM) panel, which has been used extensively by the maize community for mapping and sampling global diversity.
 The resources created via the genetic mapping studies have been used to help unravel flowering time, height, leaf architecture and planting density, pro-vitamin A content, and disease resistance.
 Through these studies we have learned about the relative importance of changes in the genes versus the regulation of genes, as well as gained fundamental insights into the nature of hybrid vigor and heterosis.